top of page

 L15 Accurate and Sufficient Scientific Reporting

-The effects of inaccurate and insufficient documentation, and what constitutes good scientific reporting
+Effects of inaccurate and insufficient documentation and what constitutes good scientific reporting

 Potential pitfalls to consider